mvmaasakkers/certificates/README.md

 This is advised only for dev and test environments.
 The CA database can be one of the following flavours of sql: mysql, postgresql or mssql.

+To change key generation bitsize use the `--bitsize` flag (default is 4096, options are 2048 and 4096).

 ## Development setup

 This module uses [Go modules](https://github.com/golang/go/wiki/Modules) for dependency management.